NonagonGoron/Tornekos-Great-Adventure-SFC-with-Remaster-Script/README.txt

 Page 3 is for special symbols that people wouldn't use, but it can't hurt to have it there for people to be creative.

+-Also was able to expand the village name character limit to 6 from just 4.
+(I wanted 7, but that would cause a lot of issues)

 -After 1-to-1 porting the Script, reformatted strings, adjusted window sizes, created a contingency for sentences that go above 4 lines of text.